kycdao/kycdao.github.io/SDKs/Typescript SDK/Example.md

 ---
-label: Integration Guide
+label: Example
 icon: code
+order: -1
 ---

 !!!
-This is an example integration guide with a grant program integration example !!!
+This is an example page showing how to integrate kycDAO.
+The example is a grant program site which requires KYC compliance for submitting proposals.
+!!!

-See the example website for the grants program sample site [link]
+See the example website here: [grant.com]()

+The code for this site is here: [example-repo]()

-Theoretical user interaction flow:
+## Theoretical user interaction flow

 1. user opens grant.xyz site
 2. user connects their wallet
     a.  site calls SDK to validate selected network